masotime/dust-react/README.md

 ### TODO

-1. Add tests
-2. Find a magical way to synchronize rendering client-side as well
+1. Find a magical way to synchronize rendering client-side as well